ehsanmok/create-your-own-lang-with-rust/book/src/glossary.md

 **Mangling**: Encoding names to be unique. `Counter.increment` becomes `Counter__increment` in generated code.

 **mem2reg**: LLVM optimization pass that promotes stack allocations (alloca) to SSA registers.
-Essential for efficient code.
+Required for efficient code.

 **Method**: Function associated with a class.
 Receives `self` as implicit first parameter.